Program Information

 Provider Equivalent: IT 202 Intermediate Italian II

-Systematic review of fundamental aspects of Italian grammar.
+Study contemporary Italian culture and review fundamental aspects of Italian language.
 Study of special problem areas.
 Some conversational practice.

 Prerequisite: ITAL 107